DWARF 5 Errata and Clarifications

 The 32-bit and 64-bit DWARF format conventions must not be intermixed within a single compilation unit.

-This rule greatly simplifies parsing DWARF in some cases.
-For example, the DW_AT_str_offsets_base attribute points to the zeroth entry of the string offset array, not to the header of that portion of the .debug_str_offsets section, making it inconvenient to determine the size of the entries in the array.
-By requiring that the referencing compilation unit and the referenced array use the same format, a consumer can know the array entry size without needing to find the .debug_str_offsets header.
+DW_AT_str_offsets_baseattribute points to the zeroth entry of the string offset array, not to the header of that portion of the.debug_str_offsetssection, making it inconvenient to determine the size of the entries in the array.
+By requiring that the referencing compilation unit and the referenced array use the same format, a consumer can know the array entry size without needing to find the.debug_str_offsetsheader.Attribute values and section header fields that represent addresses in the target program are not affected by these rules.

 [Issue 180326.1]